gortonator/bsds-6650/labs/lab-3.md

 Stop and restart Tomcat and run your client again.
 Is the execution time different?

 Experiment with the number of threads in the server, client and sleep delay in the servlet.
-As you change teh values can you see any pattern in the resulting execution times?
+As you change the values can you see any pattern in the resulting execution times?

 ### Little's Law
 Little’s law is universal formula for any system where a queue is present.
 From a bank to a distributed system.
 It states: